Karnak

 Defacing

-This profile can only be applied to images in the Axial orientation of the following SOP:
+This profile can only be applied to images with Axial orientation in the following SOP Classes:

 • 1.2.840.10008.5.1.4.1.1.2 - CT Image Storage